Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-09.md

 1. Define Reference and value types
 2. Identify references and values in JavaScript
-3. Use destructuring to create shallow copy of objects and arrays
+3. Use destructuring to create a shallow copy of objects and arrays

 <!-- > -->

-## The Fianl Project
+## The Final Project

 Use this class to get started on your final project!

 Your project should include the following:

-- Built in React
+- Built-in React
 - Uses Redux
 - Uses the Controlled component pattern